httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 The {{&CODE}} (Preliminary Request Denied) status code indicates that the server is refusing a preliminary request.

-A preliminary request is one that contains a Sec-Purpose header field {{FETCH}} containing the value "prefetch".
+A preliminary request is one that contains a Sec-Purpose header field {{FETCH}} containing the value "prefetch" (ignoring parameters).

 This indication is only applicable to the associated request; future preliminary requests might or might not succeed.